Just relax: A guide to progressive muscle relaxation

 Online, there are multiple resources available at little to no cost to you.
 Check out some of those resources below to find free self-guided tutorials.

-List of PMR Resources
+List of PMR and related resources

 - Johns Hopkins Rheumatology: Reduce Stress through Progressive Muscle Relaxation (video)